22388o/awesome-rgb-protocol/README.md

 *RGB: Command-line tool and  wallet runtime library for desktop and mobile integration

+*RGB Interface: This repository provides rust source code and compiled versions of RGB contract schemata recommended for the use by contract developers.

 -  [LNP (Lightning Network Protocol)](https://github.com/LNP-WG):

 *LNP Core: Lightning Network Protocol core library